Young Hollywood

 Young Hollywood is a privately held multimedia entertainment company founded in Los Angeles, California, by R. J. Williams.

 The company licenses the “Young Hollywood” trademark domestically and internationally for various consumer products and services.
 It also owns a television network and is a large producer and distributor of celebrity content in the digital space, with over 2 billion views.

 Television network

+YHN is a 24/7 network that offers scheduled programming and an extensive video-on-demand library, currently available in more than 180 countries.
 Young Hollywood reaches over 700 million homes and is available in 24 languages.
-YHN is a 24/7 over-the-top premium network that offers scheduled programming and a significant video-on-demand library, currently available in more than 180 countries.
 The network creates and delivers original content year-round to a global audience.

 In early 2015, Young Hollywood exclusively partnered with Apple to launch the network with content exclusive to the Apple TV platform.
 The channel premiered seven new original half-hour series and programming across multiple platforms, including reality, scripted series, animation, and documentaries, focusing on entertainment, music, sports, fashion, and lifestyle.
 By the end of 2015, the network expanded to devices such as Roku, Amazon Fire TV, Samsung Blu-ray players, and Android tablets and phones.